 “These grant recipients are strong organizations already doing good work in King County,” Cunningham says.
 “That’s my perspective… but my perspective doesn’t matter.
 It’s really about the community members and their perspectives.
 That’s key.”

-Stephenie Lock and Mozart Guerrier, 21 Progress’ development and communications manager and executive director respectively, write in an email that during their site visit, the Creative Equity Fund committee “offered a perspective that honored the challenges” faced by people in their community.
+Stephenie Lock and Mozart Guerrier of 21 Progress, with offices in the CID, write in an email that during their site visit, the Creative Equity Fund committee “offered a perspective that honored the challenges” faced by people in their community.

 “We quickly found ourselves losing track of time, sharing stories of the local arts and cultural experiences that have shaped and defined us as people.”